Kefense Hynson

 Kefense Hynson (born c.
-1980) is an American college football coach who serves as the passing game coordinator for the Tampa Bay Buccaneers of the National Football League (NFL).
-He previously served as the wide receivers coach & pass game coordinator for the Oregon State Beavers and was the interim head football coach for the team's bowl game during the 2023 season.
-He also coached for Willamette, Quincy, Boise State, Minnesota State, Western Washington, Yale, Montana, Norfolk State, and Hawaii.
-He played college football as a defensive back for Willamette.
+1980) is an American college football coach who serves as the passing game coordinator for University of Central Florida (UCF) football team.
+He previously served as the passing game coordinator for the Tampa Bay Buccaneers of the National Football League (NFL).
+He also played college football as a defensive back for Willamette.

 Coaching career

 Yale

 Hynson spent the 2009 to 2011 seasons as the co-offensive coordinator and wide receivers coach at Yale.

 Montana

 On June 29, 2012, Hynson joined Montana under the roles of special teams coordinator and tight ends coach.

 He was promoted to co-offensive coordinator in 2013, and shed the role of tight ends coach.

 Norfolk State

 On May 21, 2015, Norfolk State hired Hynson as their wide receivers coach.

 Hawaii

 On December 30, 2015, Hynson was hired to serve as the wide receivers coach for the Hawaii Rainbow Warriors.

 Oregon State

 Hynson previously served as the wide receivers coach & pass game coordinator for the Oregon State Beavers and was the interim head football coach for the team's bowl game during the 2023 season.